Los Alamos National Laboratory

 3. It must satisfy the test requirements of 49 CFR 173.469.

-Therefore, special form sources are simply sealed sources that have been tested and the “special form” character of the source is certified.
 For example, an IAEA Certificate of Competent Authority issued by the cognizant agency in a country is a special form certificate showing that the sources listed on the certificate have been designed to meet specific durability testing requirements and are unlikely to release their radioactive contents even under extreme conditions.
-According to 49 CFR 173.476, in order to transport a radioactive source as 'special form,' the shipper is required to have on file: a current copy of the IAEA Special Form Certificate; or a complete safety analysis, including documentation of any tests, demonstrating that the item(s) meets the requirements of § 173.469.
+According to 49 CFR 173.476, in order to transport a radioactive material as 'special form,' the shipper is required to have on file: a current copy of the IAEA Special Form Certificate; or a complete safety analysis, including documentation of any tests, demonstrating that the item(s) meets the requirements of § 173.469.

 Possible sources of Special Form Certificates include: manufacturers, distributors, service companies, waste brokers, regulatory authorities, and the RAMPAC Database.